liavshapira/JenkinsAsPod/README.md

 which builds a specific web application in NS, based on .netCore and then deploys and uploads it as a website on another NS.

+# Work flow:
+- Create the Jenkins service by running the commands from "CreationFiles/phase1_setup_jenkins.sh" (Please note not all of the actions are via cmd line.
+T.B.D later) There are also cmds to delete the environment.
+- Work accourding to instructions in "CreationFiles/

 # Work Assumptions:
 - The flow described in this repo was tested on: ubuntu ; microk8s
 - Jenkins is persistent and its' file resides on /PlayGround/JenkinsAsPod/DataFiles (see the k8s yaml files)